Bolt3D: Generating 3D Scenes in Seconds

 We compare our method with state-of-the-art feed-forward Gaussian Splat regression methods: Flash3D~\cite{szymanowicz2025flash3d} (single-view) and DepthSplat~\cite{xu2025depthsplat} (few-view).

 \paragraph{Protocol.} We use 1-view RE10K for comparison against Flash3D by using the split from~\cite{wu2024reconfusion,gao2024cat3d} and using the first frame in each video as the conditioning frame, with the target frames as specified in the split.
-This split contains larger camera motion (90 frames) than that used in the original Flash3D paper, thus evaluating the ability to reconstruct scenes beyond small ($\pm$ 30 frames) camera motion.
-Additionally, we include an evaluation on CO3D, also adapted from~\cite{wu2024reconfusion,gao2024cat3d} in the same manner as RE10K to evaluate both methods under stronger self-occlusion, as is typical for single-view reconstruction.
+This split contains larger camera motion (90 frames) than that used in the original Flash3D paper, thus evaluating the reconstruction ability beyond small ($\pm$ 30 frames) camera motion.
+Additionally, we include an evaluation on CO3D, also adapted from~\cite{wu2024reconfusion,gao2024cat3d} to evaluate both methods under stronger self-occlusion, as is typical for single-view reconstruction.
 For comparison against DepthSplat~\cite{xu2025depthsplat}, we use DL3DV, which features large camera motion, and we evaluate both methods in the 2-view and 4-view settings, using source and target views from~\cite{xu2025depthsplat}.
 We run evaluations on the scenes using the overlap of their and our testing sets.

 \paragraph{Results.} We find that \method outperforms both methods, as shown in \cref{tab:regressive_reconstruction}.
-The strong performance of our method compared to feed-forward reconstruction suggests that modeling ambiguity is important, as we show in \cref{fig:modeling_ambiguity}.
+The strong performance of our method compared to feed-forward reconstruction highlights the importance of modeling ambiguity, as we show in \cref{fig:modeling_ambiguity}.
 This observation is consistent with the fact that the biggest gain in performance is observed in the 1-view setting, where ambiguity is the largest.